 The weight of evidence gathered, and the gravity of the charges levelled means that some type of prosecution must take place.
 However, despite six top generals, including the Commander-in-Chief Min Aung Hlaing (pictured above), being named as conspirators, the UN desire for them to face the International Criminal Court (ICC) is unlikely to come to fruition.
 China, a permanent member on the UN Security Council, will likely veto this move, thereby preventing a criminal prosecution.
 Yet, an independent criminal tribunal is still possible as long as the Myanmar government cooperate.

 Furthermore, only this week the government prolonged the detainment of two Reuters journalists, sentencing them to seven years imprisonment on charges of breaching the Official Secrets Act.
 These indictments made against Wa Lone and Kyaw Soe Oo, who were researching the plight of Rohingya Muslims before their imprisonment, have been condemned by the EU, the US and international media organisations.
-However, it’s often the case that a government fearful of negative press will use any trumped-up charge to prevent a tarnished reputation forming.
+However, it is often the case that an administration fearful of negative press will use any trumped-up charge to prevent a tarnished reputation forming.

-Considering this complicity, we are unlikely to see a collaborative and cooperative effort from the Myanmar government to bring the war criminals to justice and provide peace for the persecuted.
-The UN report was unexpectedly brutal in its denunciation of the Myanmar military, but it’s likely to be years before any reasonable recompense is sought.
-Alternative measures to mitigate the military might include increased sanctions, a travel ban or the freezing of monetary assets, but how far this will reduce the humanitarian hardship remains to be seen.
+Considering this state complicity, we are unlikely to see a collaborative and cooperative effort from the Myanmar government to bring the war criminals to justice and provide peace for the persecuted.
+The UN report was unexpectedly brutal in its denunciation of the Myanmar military, but it will likely be years before any reasonable recompense is sought.
+Alternative measures to mitigate the military’s might include increased sanctions, a travel ban or the freezing of monetary assets, but how far this will reduce the humanitarian hardship remains to be seen.
 In the meantime, the Rohingya population remain locked in a tragedy with seemingly little chance of freedom.